-Get your international registration hold removed before your registration appointment begins.
+All international students are required to provide proof of health insurance.
+If you have a international registration hold on your account, it is because you still need to provide proof of health insurance for the upcoming semester.
+Students should remove this hold prior to their registration appointment.
 Email your proof of insurance to email@example.com for review.
 Include your first name, last name and CSUDH ID number in the subject line of the email.
 This is the only way you may submit your proof of health insurance.
 If you are not able to scan and email it to the email address, please contact the ISS Coordinator.
-For privacy reasons, please note that students are responsible for emailing their proof of health insurance to ISS.
-We will not accept emails from any off-campus insurance companies so make sure that you are emailing us the proof of insurance from your email account.
+For privacy reasons, please note that students are responsible for emailing their own proof of health insurance to ISS.
+We will not accept emails from any off-campus insurance companies.
+Make sure that you are emailing ISS the proof of insurance from your email account.

 Effective April 30, 2013, for travel via air and sea, the U.S. Customs and Border Patrol (CBP) will no longer issue paper versions of the Form I-94 upon your entry to the U.S. Instead, the Port of Entry Officer will place an admission stamp in your passport marked with the visa status (F-1, J-1, etc.) and the letters "D/S" to indicate you have properly entered the U.S. Your arrival and departure information will be recorded electronically in the CBP's database.
 If you are traveling by land, you will be issued a paper Form I-94.